 “Was designed to optimize functional contrast in those brain regions thought to be involved in attempts, be they successful or unsuccessful, to evaluate the veracity of another person’s belief about the world.”

-A “belief reasoning test” about others’ beliefs is a cerebral exercise.
-The amygdala, in contrast, is the central hub of a person’s limbic system.
+A “belief reasoning test..to reason about the beliefs of others” is a cerebral exercise.
+The amygdala, in contrast, is an emotional center of a person’s limbic system.

-- The “belief reasoning test” had no emotional content that reliably activated a person’s amygdala in other research.
+- The “belief reasoning test” had no emotional content to activate the subjects’ amygdalae.

 - fMRI scans confirmed that limbic system areas in the 2 lesioned subjects weren’t activated during the test.

-- Apply the logic of Occam’s razor, and we arrive at the test results.
+- Apply the logic of Occam’s razor, and we arrive at the findings of “typical test performance and cortical activity.”

 “Suggest a reevaluation of the role of the amygdala and its cortical interactions in human social cognition.”

-Per the analogy, if your desk light’s bulb burned out, would you be surprised that it didn’t affect the normal operations of desk lights in other offices, although they all may be plugged into the same circuit?
+But per the beginning analogy – if your desk light’s bulb burned out, would you be surprised that it didn’t affect the normal operations of desk lights in other offices, although they all may be plugged into the same circuit?

-Maybe this study will clue in researchers that areas of the limbic system such as the amygdala are not slaved to the cerebrum.
-It’s hard to change the current research mindset/social meme of cerebral dominance, though, so maybe the clue will be missed.
+This study informed us that the amygdala isn’t slaved to the cerebrum.
+It’s hard to change the current research mindset/social meme of cerebral dominance, though, so maybe this information will be overlooked.

 http://www.pnas.org/content/112/15/4827.full “Amygdala lesions do not compromise the cortical network for false-belief reasoning”